 2. AIRE Tributary 12 Raft – A Compact Self-Bailing Raft

-AIRE Tributary makes on our list for best whitewater rafts as AIRE or Argonaut Inflatable Research & Engineering is one of the key players of rapidly growing raft industry.
+AIRE Tributary makes on our list for best whitewater rafts as AIRE or Argonaut Inflatable Research & Engineering is one of the key players of the rapidly growing raft industry.
 Since starting in 1989, they introduced a lot of innovation into inflatables.
-For example, to get rid of glued seams, they introduced AIREcell system which uses thermal welding.
-Tributary is one of their raft series and includes rafts of 9.5′, 12′, 13′, 14 and 16′ rafts.
+For example, to get rid of glued seams, they introduced the AIREcell system which uses thermal welding.
+Tributary is one of their raft series and includes rafts of 9.5′, 12′, 13′, 14, and 16′ rafts.
 12′ Tributary is a small-sized whitewater raft.

-At 12′ length and 6.1′ width, it provides great maneuverability and paddling.
+At 12′ in length and 6.1′ in width, it provides great maneuverability and paddling.
 It can handle up to class V rapids, however, if you are new to whitewater rafting we would recommend getting your skills honed before rafting on class IV or above rapids.